-Bethany has served as the Hunger Mountain Young Adult & Children’s Editor since 2009.
-A graduate of the Vermont College of Fine Arts MFA program in Writing for Children & Young Adults, Bethany is the Owner and Creative Director of The Writing Barn, a writing retreat, workshop and event space in Austin, Texas.
-A former educator, Bethany speaks and teaches across the country.
+A graduate of the Vermont College of Fine Arts MFA program in Writing for Children & Young Adults, Bethany is prior editor of the literary journal Hunger Mountain.
+Bethany is the Founder and Creative Director of The Writing Barn, a writing retreat, workshop and event space in Austin, Texas.
+She speaks and teaches across the country.

 What attracted you to children’s books?